Architecture through craft, community, and storytelling

-Hayatsu Architects’ work is characterised by crafted, thoughtful, sensitive and playful approaches tailored to unique situations and the requirements of users.
-We believe that well considered, well-made buildings can bring a positive impact on individual lives and its wider community.
+Hayatsu Architects’ work is characterised by crafted, thoughtful, sensitive, and playful approaches tailored to unique situations and the needs of users.
+We believe that well-considered, well-made buildings can have a positive impact on individual lives and the wider community.

-The current construction industry can be seen as a harmful human activity for the plant.
-Our mission is to create a better world where human and nature can coexist harmoniously, through careful considerations on material, construction, conservation, and community.
+Today’s construction industry is often seen as a harmful human activity for the planet.
+Our mission is to create a better world in which humans and nature coexist harmoniously, through careful consideration of materials, construction, conservation, and community.

-The practice’s sensitivity comes from its in-depth knowledge of working with historic buildings.
-Working in these settings, Hayatsu Architects have developed a unique insight into creating innovative and exciting spaces that are seamlessly integrated within their historic context through carefully crafted material interventions and the adaptation of hands-on construction methods.
+The practice’s sensitivity stems from an in-depth knowledge of working with historic buildings.
+Through these projects, Hayatsu Architects have developed a unique insight into creating innovative and characterful spaces that integrate seamlessly with their historic context, achieved through carefully crafted material interventions and the adoption of hands-on construction methods.

-The practice’s current portfolio ranges from designing houses for private clients, exhibitions and installations for arts institutions, and civic buildings and spaces for local authorities.
+Our current portfolio includes houses for private clients, exhibitions and installations for arts institutions, and civic buildings and public spaces for local authorities.

 Testimonials